celo-org/payments/README.md

 Run the payment CLI in interactive mode `yarn cli init -p <PRIVATE_KEY> -d <DEK> -u http://localhost:3000 -r SIMPLE` from the root of the repository.
 You can also see the full list of available flags via `yarn cli init --help` and all available commands via `yarn cli help`.
 You may also omit all the flags to run the command interactively.

-TODO: add an option to add the dek interactively

 The reference servers implements two types of payments: KYC and SIMPLE, you try both via the `-r` flag.
 If you decide to implement a new purchase example, you can find them in the folder `packages/server/src/storage/items`.